nordic-institute/X-Road/doc/UseCases/uc-mess_x-road_member_communication_use_case_model.md

     3. System verifies that the signer is currently authorized to sign the OCSP responses for the certificate authority that has issued the certificate the OCSP response was given to.

     4. System verifies that the OCSP response is not older than allowed by the global configuration.
-The validity period of OCSP responses is defined by the central server system parameter *ocspFreshnessSeconds.* In a federated system, the minimum of the values of the *ocspFreshnessSeconds* parameters of all the federated installations is used for this verification.
+The validity period of OCSP responses is defined by the central server system parameter *ocspFreshnessSeconds.*

     5. System verifies (when available) that the time at or before which newer information will be available about the status of the certificate is greater than the current time.